rajatgirotra/study/java/udemy/java_course/generics/1_README.txt

 public class MyClass<T super Cat> // this isn't allowed {
     T obj; // basically T could be Cat, or Animal or Object
-    // so if Animal impments makeNoise(), and T type if Object, how can makeNoise() be called?
+    // so if Animal implements makeNoise(), and T type if Object, how can makeNoise() be called?
     // that's why <T super Cat> is invalid.

+    // basically "T super Cat" would mean that T could only be safely treated as an Object, nothing else.
 }

-See GenericsPlaygroud.java for more
+See GenericsPlayground.java for more